Frequently Asked Questions

 The judging panel will deliberate and start moving toward selecting a round of finalists.
 Candidates should be prepared to dance multiple rounds of choreography.

-On Sunday, August 24th, finalists will start the final audition with a hockey knowledge test, a solo showcase, and rounds of the choreographed routines taught at preliminaries and training boot camp.
-The 2025-26 will be announced in person by 3pm.
+At the Finals, finalists will start the final audition with a hockey knowledge test, a solo showcase, and rounds of the choreographed routines taught at preliminaries and training boot camp.

 What does it take to become a Pioneer Press Eagles Chick?